Further study on Hunt's hypothesis (H) for Levy processes: Introduction

 \section{Introduction}

-A L\'evy process $X$ on $\mathbf{R}^n$ is said to satisfy Hunt's hypothesis (H) if every semipolar set of $X$ is polar.
-More than forty years ago, Professor R.K.
+A L\'evy process on $\mathbf{R}^n$ is said to satisfy Hunt's hypothesis (H) if every semipolar set is polar.
+About fifty years ago, Professor R.K.
 Getoor raised the problem that for which L\'evy processes semipolar sets are always polar.
-He conjectured that essentially all L\'evy processes satisfy (H).
-Getoor's conjecture is the major open problem in the field of potential theory for L\'evy processes (cf. e.g. \cite[page 70]{B}).
-In this paper, we will present new criteria for the validity of (H).
+His conjecture that essentially all L\'evy processes satisfy (H) is the major open problem in the field of potential theory for L\'evy processes (cf. e.g. \cite[page 70]{B}).

 Let us start with a brief introduction to Hunt's hypothesis (H).
 For simplicity, we consider here only (H) for L\'evy processes; however, we should point out that (H) plays a crucial role in the potential theory of (dual) Markov processes.
 We refer the readers to \cite[Chapter VI]{BG68} for a systematic introduction to (H) for Markov processes.